 It cost 10€ each for tickets (as of May 2018), cash only, and paid just as you entered.
 Be aware that you will need to go up and down stairs and some passageways are very narrow.
 We enjoyed the history and information about Napoli given on the tour by our guide.
 He also made sure everyone was comfortable going through the hallways and gave fair warning before we headed into areas that were so narrow we had to turn sideways.
 Those areas were optional, but if you're not claustrophobic they are worth going to as the rooms they led to were beautiful.

-After the tour of the underground, we went above to current day street level.
+After the tour of underground Naples, we went above to current day street level.
 Our guide led us to a family house where they discovered part of a Roman theatre in the wine cellar.
 Not much of the theatre is visible, but it was interesting to see how it has become part of the foundation of the modern-day buildings.
-Basically the newer buildings are now helping to hold up the ancient underground structures so they have to co-exist and can't be separated.
+Basically the newer buildings are now helping to hold up the ancient underground structures meaning that they have to co-exist and can't be separated.

 It took about an hour and fifteen minutes for the whole tour.
 If you're going to be in Naples even if just for a few hours, this is a great tour to take.